canonical/launchpad-manual/docs/user/reference/bug-tracker-api/bug-statuses.rst

    project's codebase.
 -  ``Does Not Exist``: custom status used by the security team for specifying the impact of a CVE/vulnerability on a package.
--  ``Fix Released:`` a new version of the software, featuring the bug fix, has been released.
+-  ``Fix Released``: a new version of the software, featuring the bug fix, has been released.
 -  *Under consideration for removal:* ``Opinion``: there is a difference of opinion about the bug and everyone is free to continue the